📌 This Is Real Life Insurance — Not a Scheme

 Why Health Questions Are Required for Full Coverage

 This process benefits both sides: you get a policy that pays full benefits from day one and the insurer can confidently issue coverage knowing they’ve properly evaluated the risk.
-Skipping this step isn’t an option if you want full-coverage life insurance.

 If a company claims it can provide term life without reviewing your health, that is a red flag — it’s either a limited policy or not legitimate coverage.